snehilvj/dmc-docs/docs/multiselect/multiselect.md

 ### Simple Example

 MultiSelect component allows user to pick any number of option from the given data.
-I you would like users to be able to enter custom values, see `TagsInput`.
+If you would like users to be able to enter custom values, see `TagsInput`.

 .. exec::docs.multiselect.simple